Tag Archive | healthy greens

 I chose a spot that gets 10 hours of direct sun each day during the growing season.

-In early spring of 2023, I planted 10 robust crowns of 1-year-old Asparagus officinalis ‘Millennium’ from Johnny’s Selected Seeds.
+In early spring of 2023, I planted 10 crowns of 1-year-old Asparagus officinalis ‘Millennium’, purchased from Johnny’s Selected Seeds.
 This variety comprises mostly male plants, reducing the chore of thinning out young seedlings that eventually crowd the bed.
 The crowns had multiple buds—dormant but visible—and the roots stretched about 12″ long.

 There was no indication of fusarium, a disease that turns root interiors brown.
 Check a few roots by cutting them; they should be white inside.
 Destroy infected crowns.
 ‘Millennium’ has intermediate resistance to rust, another fungal disease.